-ECPAT International is working to end the sexual exploitation of children.
-We advocate for a stronger legal environment to protect children; we raise awareness among the public about the issue; we partner with businesses to prevent their services from being misused; we research to better understand this crime and we help survivors to come to terms with what has happened to them – and better understand their rights.
+We work to understand the problem through research while pushing for the critical systemic and social changes necessary to end the sexual exploitation of children.
+We advocate for a stronger legal environment to protect children; we raise awareness among the public about the issue; we partner with businesses to prevent their services from being misused; we do research to understand this crime, and we help survivors to come to terms with what has happened to them – and better understand their rights.

-What we are doing to support the SID 2021 slogan of "Together for a better internet"…
+What we are doing to support the SID 2023 slogan of "Together for a better internet"…

 With the rise of social media and personal computers, never before it has been easier for perpetrators to make direct contact with children online, as children and young people are increasingly using internet to connect with peers for educational purposes and for play.
 Online sexual exploitation and abuse includes acts of grooming, live-streaming, producing, consuming and re-sharing child sexual abuse material (CSAM), and coercing and blackmailing children for sexual purposes.

 Perpetrators of online child sexual abuse can impact victims emotionally and physically for a lifetime.
 Children who are victims of online sexual abuses can potentially be re-victimised, as the images of their traumatic experience is spread online.
 Once uploaded, these images and videos are especially difficult it is to remove and can be shared globally before they are ever taken down.

 Identifying and investigating offenders is a difficult undertaking which is made even more so by online technology companies that fail to employ existing fail safes to scan and spot child sexual abuse material, failing to protect children online.
 There is an ongoing debate between the tech industry, governments, and civil society organisations around how to ensure the balance between each online user’s privacy and child safety online.
 We fully recognise that users of online services have a legitimate interest in ensuring their data is protected.
 However, children have a right to their safety online.